-In January 2013, we received a letter from Representative Edward J. Markey, Senator Richard J. Durbin and Senator Richard Blumenthal requesting information from us to enable them to better understand a number of issues relating in part to an investigation they said has been launched by the FDA examining energy drinks and potential health risks, particularly for groups of vulnerable individuals, including young people and those with pre-existing cardiac conditions.
+In January 2013, the FDA announced that it would be investigating the safety of caffeine in food products, particularly its effects on children and adolescents.
+Also in January 2013, we received a letter from Representative Edward J. Markey, Senator Richard J. Durbin and Senator Richard Blumenthal requesting information from us to enable them to better understand a number of issues relating in part to an investigation they said has been launched by the FDA examining energy drinks and potential health risks, particularly for groups of vulnerable individuals, including young people and those with pre-existing cardiac conditions.
 We provided a response to their letter.
-The Congressmen subsequently issued a report and recommendations, most of which we had already implemented.
+The Congressmen issued a report and recommendations in April 2013, most of which we had already implemented.
+The Congressman released a follow-up report in January 2015, recommending inter alia that the energy drink industry not market to consumers under age 18 and not market their products for hydration, and that the FDA develop and release definitions and guidance for this market sector.

-In July 2013, we received a letter from Michael M. Landa, director of the FDA's Center for Food Safety and Applied Nutrition, asking for documents and information about the Company's judgment that caffeine in its energy drinks is generally recognized as safe ("GRAS") for this use.
+In July 2013, we received a letter from Michael M. Landa, the former director of the FDA's Center for Food Safety and Applied Nutrition, asking for documents and information about the Company's judgment that caffeine in its energy drinks is generally recognized as safe ("GRAS") for this use.
 We provided a response to this letter.